 The Total Development Cost of the Project exceeds the Maximum Total Development Cost.

+Any event in Section 4.C. occurs and is not cured within any applicable cure period.

 There is any other material or substantive amendment or change to the Application without MaineHousing’s prior written consent.

 SECTION 5: THRESHOLD REQUIREMENTS